 TANK PARK

-This project imagines a transformation from ‘Tank Farm’ to ‘Tank Park’ the newest addition to Wynyard Quarter’s design-led transformation.
-Tank Park creatively adapts and reveals the sites unique post-industrial character (near mythology) into an authentic, engaging and immersive landscape experience and landmark at the confluence of the ‘waterfront’ and ‘park’ axis and geographical heart of the Quarter.
+Tank Park creatively adapts and reveals the site's unique post-industrial character (near mythology) into an authentic, engaging and immersive landscape experience.
+A landmark at the confluence of land and sea, the ‘waterfront’ and ‘park’ axes defining the geographical heart of the Wynyard Quarter.

 Nestled within Tank Park is Te Nukuao (The Shelter) which represents the deep connections that tangata whenua hold as kaitiaki of the whenua (land) and wai (waters) of Tāmaki Makaurau.
 The concept design for Te Nukuao was designed in collaboration by LandLAB and mana whenua artist, Tessa Harris (Ngāi Tai ki Tāmaki) as part of the newly created urban space Silo Park Extension project and the 36th America’s cup waterfront development.